Jasmithikarri/AI-ML-Engineering/Machine Learning/supervised_learning.md

 ---

-# 7. Ensemble Learning
+# 6. Ensemble Learning

-Ensemble Learning means **combining multiple models to produce a better prediction**.
+Ensemble Learning means combining multiple models to produce a better prediction.

 Instead of depending on one model, we use multiple models and combine their results.